chriszhenghaochen/ST_Loss/README.md

 # Faster RCNN for multi-domains

-Using selective loss, currently avaliable for pedestratin detection(binary class), 2 domains.
+* Using selective loss, currently avaliable for pedestratin detection(binary class), 2 domains.

+* Using Faster RCNN as baseline

+* Implement with Pytorch.

 ## Install and Setup